scordio/jimfs-junit-jupiter/README.md

 `tempDir` is resolved into an in-memory temporary directory based on Jimfs, appropriately configured for the current operating system.

+Note that only annotated fields or parameters of type `Path` are supported as Jimfs is a non-default file system, and `File` instances are associated with the default file system only.

 ### @JimfsTempDir

 To cut verbosity, `@JimfsTempDir` can be used as a drop-in replacement for